gcaracas/thehybridprotocol/hybridprotocol-frontend/__tests__/frontend-tests-summary.md

 - ✅ Display comments section
 - ✅ Display author website when available
 - ✅ Don't display author website when not available
+- ✅ **NEW: ContentMetadata component displays categories correctly**
+- ✅ **NEW: ContentMetadata component displays tags correctly**
+- ✅ **NEW: ContentMetadata component displays language correctly**
+- ✅ **NEW: ContentMetadata component shows Spanish/English language options**
+- ✅ **NEW: ContentMetadata component hides categories when no data**
+- ✅ **NEW: ContentMetadata component hides tags when no data**
+- ✅ **NEW: ContentMetadata component always shows language section**
+- ✅ **NEW: ContentMetadata component uses English names when available**
+- ✅ **NEW: ContentMetadata component falls back to name when English not available**
+- ✅ **NEW: ContentMetadata component displays items as non-selectable spans**

 ## Test Categories Implemented